Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Don’t cut or tear the splint.

-Exercise all the adjacent joints not immobilized by the splint.
+Exercise all the nearby joints not kept still by the splint.
 If you have a long leg splint, exercise your hip joint and your toes.
 If you have an arm splint, exercise your shoulder, elbow, thumb, and fingers.

 Elevate the part of your body that is in the splint.
 This helps reduce swelling.

 Make a follow-up appointment with your healthcare provider, or as advised.

 Call your healthcare provider right away if you have any of these:

 Severe pain that cannot be relieved with medicine